betsegaw/windowwalker/README.md

 #####4.
 I think you did a terrible job.
 How can I show you the sheer awesomeness of my coding skills by contributing?

 Sad to hear you hate the app but glad you want to improve it!
-Shoot me an email and I can add you to the visual studio online account where the code is being hosted.
+Fork it and after applying liberal amounts of your talent, ping me for a pull request (or set yourself up as the TRUE Window Walker)

 #####5.
 Do I need to start up the app every time I need to do a search?